Optimal quantization for a probability measure on a nonuniform stretched Sierpi\'{n}ski triangle: Some results and observations

 Moreover, we see that

 and so on.

-\begin{remark} By Theorem~\ref{Th1}, we note that to obtain an optimal set of $(n+1)$-means one needs to know an optimal set of $n$-means.
-Unlike the probability distribution supported by the classical R-triangle (see \cite{CR}), for the probability distribution supported by the nonhomogeneous R-triangle considered in this paper, to obtain the optimal sets of $n$-means a closed formula is not known yet. \end{remark}
+\begin{remark} By Theorem~\ref{Th1}, we see that to obtain an optimal set of $(n+1)$-means, one needs to know an optimal set of $n$-means.
+Unlike the probability distribution supported by the classical stretched Sierpi\'{n}ski triangle (see \cite{CR2}), for the probability distribution supported by the nonuniform stretched Sierpi\'{n}ski triangle considered in this paper, to obtain the optimal sets of $n$-means a closed formula is not known yet. \end{remark}